How to Handle Itchy Skin During Pregnancy?

 Monitor For Infection

-• If the itching is focused on a healing incision (C-section or episiotomy), make sure the site is clean and dry.
+• If the itching is centred on a healing incision (C-section or episiotomy), make sure the site is clean and dry.
 Contact your doctor if you see any redness, warmth, or pus.

 Manage stress